-Thankfully, looking after our planet and safeguarding our environment for our future generations is a big priority for world leaders.
-There is growing momentum amongst governments, businesses and consumers to find ways of using resources more efficiently, preventing pollution and litter, and stimulating growth in the green economy, all through closed-loop recycling.
+Thankfully, looking after our planet and safeguarding our environment for our future generations is a becoming a greater priority for world leaders.
+There is growing momentum among governments, businesses and consumers to find ways of using resources more efficiently, preventing pollution and litter, and stimulating growth in the green economy, all through closed-loop recycling.

 What is closed-loop recycling?

 Closed-loop recycling is the process that ensures certain products are collected, recycled and repurposed into the same product, once its initial use is no longer required.

 When it comes to beverage containers, closed-loop recycling ensures that valuable materials, such as plastic, aluminum and glass, are continually recycled back into bottles and cans, rather than being landfilled, littered or 'downcycled' into lower quality materials.

 This way of reimagining recycling is best implemented through reverse vending machines, which see drink containers returned through an incentivized deposit return scheme.
 Around 40 markets around the globe have already adopted deposit return schemes and experience return rates of up to 98%

 When we collect recyclable materials, transform them into a new product and put them back into consumer circulation, we are forming a recycling ‘loop’.
 Despite appearing to be a single-use item, a discarded plastic bottle can actually be broken down and processed back into the same standard of plastic bottle, meaning it doesn’t get downcycled or thrown away.
 This removes the need to extract valuable resources to make a completely new one.

 Closed-loop recycling goes beyond simply reusing resources and protecting the environment.
 It also enables high-quality material to remain in circulation and ensures that there is a demand for this material.